 Peloton and Echelon, two brands of exercise bikes, have quickly become favorites among fitness enthusiasts.

-Both brands offer live and on-demand spin classes, but many other distinct features set them apart.
+Both brands offer live and on-demand cycling classes, but many distinct features set them apart.

 This article looks at some of the key similarities and differences between the Peloton Bike+ and Echelon bikes to help you determine which one may be right for you.